GIVING BACK+ETHICS

 I require having ample time to create my own sample and require size inclusive and supportive testing deadlines.

-Testers: Tester support will be finalized by myself and the designer but should look something like either a 30% discount for Augustine Yarns LLC, for testing materials only, -- or -- complete support for a set number of trusted, usually repeat/ successful testers (to mitigate ghosting), with the shipping responsibilities on the tester.
+Testers: Tester support for patterns by other designers, written in/for Augustine Yarns will be finalized by myself and the designer but should look something like either a 30% discount for Augustine Yarns LLC, for testing materials only, -- or -- complete support for a set number of trusted, usually repeat/ successful testers (to mitigate ghosting), with the shipping responsibilities on the tester.

 I do not believe in making money off of test knitters, but they may have to pay for the bare yarn used in their project.

-When I have my own designs to be tested, every tester can have 30% off Augustine Yarns LLC, for testing materials only, and those who have successfully completed the test and helped with photos of fit, will have their entire order refunded including any shipping (but not customs charges, I cannot control those).
+When I have my own designs to be tested, every tester can have 30% off Augustine Yarns LLC, for testing materials only, and those who have successfully completed the test and helped with photos of fit and marketing, will have an additional 50% of the original order refunded excluding any shipping and customs charges, I cannot control those.
+This looks like 80% off in total.
+The goal is to refund completely...this is a future endeavor.
+At this moment, I cannot afford to pay the entire bare yarn, dyeing materials, and overhead.
+This discount looks like splitting half of the material cost, and not counting labor, with the tester.
+I hope you can understand :)

 I'm small currently, but I am happy to help promote any patterns used in my yarn, to include professionally modeling my own sample and having detailed notes and photos of fit.
 Email me!
 Let's lift each other up in this small community of lovely fiber artists. :)